 Often, there will be a conference call in progress and you will need to call another participant.
 That is where the dialout feature comes in.
 If your system supports dialing outside users, you can dial-out another user using the dialout command of mf console.
-To dial to another user from the started conference you should run the following mf console command:
+To dial to another user you should run the following mf console command: dialout cpeer_number> <did_number> <accesscode> where